 In Kenya, we have six full-time workers who are on the ground every day, working directly with young people in need.
 In Australia, we're made up of a team of 100% volunteers who are passionate about the Spur Afrika mission.

-In 2017 we have a target to raise $100,000 to cover our day-to-day operating expenses in Kenya for the year.
-This covers our workers' salaries, program costs and other utilities / rent / overheads.
+In 2018 we have a target to raise $120,000 to cover our day-to-day operating expenses in Kenya for the year.
+This covers our workers' salaries, program costs and other utilities / overheads.
 Contributions to this General Donation fund go directly towards this target!

 If you're interested in getting more involved in helping us achieve our mission, we also encourage you to consider donating to these campaigns: